Miriam Name Meaning: Origins & Significance

 - Mitzi (German)

-These names have different meanings and origins but share similar sounds and spellings with Miriam.
+These names have different meanings & origins but share similar sounds & spellings with Miriam.
 They are often used as nicknames or alternative names for Miriam.

-Overall, Miriam and its variants and similar names have a rich and diverse history and are popular choices for baby names around the world.
+Overall, Miriam & its variants & similar names have a rich & diverse history & are popular choices for baby names around the world.

 When it comes to popularity, Miriam has always been a well-liked name in the United States, ranking steadily in the 100 to 300 range of the baby name list.
 As of 2021, it ranked 261st.
 The name has also been popular in other countries, including Israel, where it is a common feminine given name.